jsdelivrbot/aframe-experients/README.md

 # aframe-experients

-These are my experiments in a-frame, its a great piece of work, which You can check out here: https://aframe.io/
+These are my experiments in a-frame, which is a great piece of work, that You can check out here: https://aframe.io/